SriLankan Airlines: Controversies

 In March 2015, a report was released following a Board of Inquiry investigation into corruption at SriLankan during the time it was under the chairmanship of Nishantha Wickramasinghe.
-The Board has reported that corruption was widespread and confirmed the allegations of Nishantha Wickramasinghe's affairs.
+The board has reported that corruption was widespread and confirmed the allegations of Wickramasinghe's affairs.
 However, the Mahinda Rajapaksa Information Centre denied the allegations and accused the report of being biased and invalid, accusing the head of the committee of publicly supporting the current government in the elections and lacking technical knowledge about the aviation industry.
 It further claimed that he had been bribed to submit such a report as a publicity stunt to humiliate the previous government and that most of the points within it were untrue.
 The airline's short-lived Air-Taxi service and its mismanagement was found to have caused the loss of millions of dollars to the airline.

 In October 2015, the Presidential Commission of Inquiry to Investigate and Inquire into Serious Acts of Fraud, Corruption and Abuse of Power, State Resources and Privileges (PRECIFAC) attempted to summon Wickramasinghe to inquire about various irregularities in the airline; however, they were unable to locate him, and his wife claimed he had not come home for three years and that she was unaware of his whereabouts.
 Later, he notified PRECIFAC that he was abroad and was unable to give a statement.

-On 14 April 2021, SriLankan Airlines claimed on Twitter that it had made history by operating three successive cargo charter flights to Entebbe International Airport, Uganda, transporting over 102 tonnes of “printed papers” in February 2021.
-The nature of the “printed papers” was not immediately revealed.
-The tweet was later deleted, creating doubts about the transparency of SriLankan Airlines.
-The airline later issued a statement clarifying that the printed material was Ugandan currency which the Ugandan government preferred to obtain printed from a global security printer.
-The Biyagama branch of the De La Rue company is responsible for printing currency notes to countries including Uganda.
-SriLankan insisted that the consignment was purely commercial in nature and brought much needed foreign revenue to the airline.

-SriLankan Airlines decided to sue Airbus for $1 billion as damages, loss of reputation, reimbursement of costs, and interests.
-The action follows the information revealed in the judgment of the Crown Court of the United Kingdom approving the Deferred Prosecution Agreement between the Serious Fraud Office and Airbus SE.
-The national carrier has also demanded Airbus for cancellation of the A350-900 Purchase Agreement for four A350-900 aircraft which would return the advance payment of $19 million made for those four A350-900 aircraft.